tmolteno/TART/software/python_modules/tart_tools/README.md

 ## NEWS

+* Version 0.2.0b9.
+Add a timeout to all HTTP requests.
+* Version 0.2.0b8.
+Add a put method to the authorized api handler.
+* Version 0.2.0b7.
+Fix typo in tart_calibrate that stopped calibration working.
+* Version 0.2.0.
+New tart_download_data function.
 * Version 0.1.5.
 Python3 compatability changes
-* Version 0.2.0.
-New tart_download_data function.
-* Version 0.2.0b7.
-Fix typo in tart_calibrate that stopped calibration working.
-* Version 0.2.0b8.
-Add a put method to the authorized api handler.